TakCodeIT/JapanHolidays/README.md

 # JapanHolidays

-Create a csv file of Japanese national holidays
+Create a csv file of Japanese national holidays.
+It contains holidays of 2022/2023.

 ## How to create a csv file No.1